Structuring Collective Action with LLM-Guided Evolution: From Ill-Structured Problems to Executable Heuristics: The ECHO–MIMIC Framework

 \paragraph{Choosing neighbors for ICL:} We define $\mathcal{N}(i)$ as $k$ adjacent farms, and supply examples

 summarizing state and the realized interventions.
-This introduces the model to patterns likely to transfer under similar agro-ecological and geographical conditions.
-Neighbor ICL allows us to intentionally withhold the current farm’s baseline labels to test whether the LLM can infer decision rules from analogous contexts when supervision is provided indirectly via EA selection.
-It also mirrors observational diffusion in farming communities, where practices propagate through local networks facing shared biophysical and market regimes.
+This introduces the model to patterns likely to transfer under similar geographical and social conditions.
+Neighbor ICL allows us to withhold the current agent’s baseline labels to test whether the LLM can infer decision rules from analogous contexts when supervision is provided indirectly via EA selection.
+It also mirrors observational diffusion in society, where practices propagate through local networks facing shared pressures.

 \paragraph{Modifier LLM:} For genetic variation operators in the evolutionary loop, we use

 where $[\textsc{Operator}]$ specifies the details regarding the operation to be performed (mutate, crossover, reflect, see Appendix \ref{app:operators}), and $[\textsc{Candidates}]$ includes the parent(s) and, for \emph{reflect}, a brief leaderboard with fitness scores. $[\textsc{System}]$ and $[\textsc{Task}]$ are similar to the ones used for generation.